nmshd/documentation/_docs_integrate/iql-syntax.md

 ### Conjunctions of Terms

 Multiple query terms can be combined by using the and-operator `&&` or the or-operator `||` to retrieve the intersection or the union of the IdentityAttributes matching the subqueries.
-For example, in order to filter all the phone numbers which contain the _emergency_ tag use the following IQL query:
+For example, in order to filter all the phone numbers which contain the _emergency_ tag use the following IQLQuery:

 ```iql
 PhoneNumber && #emergency